gsl-lite/gsl-lite/README.md

-not_null<>: Able to correctly deduce element_type of user-defined smart pointers even if typedef and result of dereferencing differs not_null<>: Able to deduce element_type of user-defined smart pointers even if they do not have an element_type typedef not_null<>: Able to deduce element_type of user-defined smart pointers even if they do not have an element_type typedef, and element_type differs from T owner<>: Disallows construction from a non-pointer type (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for
+not_null<>: Able to correctly deduce element_type of user-defined smart pointers even if typedef and result of dereferencing differs not_null<>: Able to deduce element_type of user-defined smart pointers even if they do not have an element_type typedef not_null<>: Able to deduce element_type of user-defined smart pointers even if they do not have an element_type typedef, and element_type differs from T not_null<>: Hashes match the hashes of the wrapped pointer not_null<>: Hash functor disabled for non-hashable pointers and enabled for hashable pointers owner<>: Disallows construction from a non-pointer type (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for